Skip to Main Content

 4. Seek lenders that match your qualifications and needs

-Both traditional lenders — like banks and credit unions — and online lenders offer equipment loans.
+Both traditional lenders — like banks and credit unions — and online lenders offer small business equipment loans.
 There are even lenders that specialize in equipment loans, such as TAB Bank and Triton Capital.
 In many cases, lenders offer large loans with long terms to fund larger equipment expenses.

 Loan Amount Min.
 Time in Business Min.
 Annual Revenue